How Housing Benefit and Council Tax support is paid

 If you do not have a bank account, we may pay your housing benefit to your landlord for a short time until you have opened one.

 For help and advice on opening a bank account visit the money advice service website.

-If you are entitled to a council tax reduction, we apply the discount directly to your account.
-We issue you with a council tax bill showing how we have worked out the discount and how much council tax you still need to pay.
+If you are entitled to a Council Tax support, we apply the discount directly to your account.
+We issue you with a Council Tax bill showing how we have worked out the discount and how much you still need to pay.

 If you think that we have worked out your bill wrongly or if you think you may have problems making the payments, please contact us immediately.

 Benefits Team (telephone and postal enquiries only), Local Taxation and Benefits, Municipal Offices, Town Hall Square, Grimsby, North East Lincolnshire, DN31 1HU

 Telephone opening times: Monday to Friday 9 am to 4:30 pm, except bank holidays